Skip to main content

 policy: security/toolpin-policy.json

-To make CI skip policy enforcement explicitly:
+To skip policy enforcement explicitly:

 - uses: proofofwork-agency/toolpin@v0.5.4